onap/vnfrqts-requirements/docs/Chapter5.rst

-In the examples below, <text> represents any alphanumeric string that must not contain any special characters and must not contain the word “base”.
+In the examples below, <text> represents any alphanumeric string that must not contain any special characters and must not contain the word "base".

 Base Modules
 ~~~~~~~~~~~~

-The file name for the base module must include “base” in the filename
+The file name for the base module must include "base" in the filename
 and must match one of the following options:

 -  base\_<text>.y[a]ml